-Module Name Credits

-FA3HS2 Studio (joint honours) 80
+Module Name Credits Level FA3HS2 Studio (joint honours) 80 6

-FT3JDFA Dissertation (Art and Film and Theatre) 40
+Students must select 40 credits in EITHER the module FT3JDFA Dissertation (Art and Film and Theatre) OR the module FT3CRP Creative Research Project.

 All modules at Part 3 of the programme are compulsory.